Skip to Main Content

 C. Nathan DeWall

 Nathan is happily married to Alice DeWall and is the proud father of Beverly “Bevy” and Ellis.
-He enjoys playing with his golden retriever, Finnegan.
+He also enjoys taking care of the family dog, “Artie.”
 As an ultramarathon runner, he completed numerous races, including the Badwater 135 in 2017 (dubbed “the World’s toughest foot race”).
-In his spare time now, he writes novels, watches sports, and plays guitar and sings in local rock bands.
+In his spare time now, he enjoys hiking, attending live concerts, setting up and maintaining aquariums, watching sports, and playing guitar and singing in local rock bands.

 Psychological science—for every student: No assumptions.
 No prerequisites.